xSNOWM4Nx/ts-lib-module/README.md

 ## 🔮 Features:
 - Type definitions for various applications (REST, I18n, etc.) and functions.
-- Inject a service (REST, Notification etc.) whenever it is needed.
+- Inject system services (REST, Navigation etc.) whenever it is needed.
+- Create and inject custom services.
 - Create a log unit and archive the logs.
 - Provides basic CSS styles.